 The Department considers mission, health and safety, and quality of life when assigning priority to maintenance needs and assessing whether a facility is in acceptable condition.
 Generally, an asset is considered acceptable when it is in good condition with an assigned FCI of 90 percent or above.

 Deferred Maintenance and Repair Exclusions

 The deferred maintenance and repair information presented relates to all DoD facilities and is not restricted to capitalized assets.

-Significant Changes in Deferred Maintenance and Repair
+Equipment Deferred Maintenance and Repairs